AIAScience/mflux-ai-tutorials/hyperparameter-optimization/content.md

 have?
 How many filters in the convolutional layers?
 Will we use dropout and so on?
 We will need to run tests to figure out the best configuration.

-MFlux makes keeping track of and comparing such test runs easy.
+MFlux.ai makes keeping track of and comparing such test runs easy.
 We will use Hyperas to run the optimization.

 _Running the experiment in this tutorial will be quick and easy for the human, but the machine will have to work a long time, likely several hours._